mwd1993/DesktopSorter/README.md

 # Known Issues:
 ```
-1. Shortcuts (.lnk) aren't being moved to the compression path, needs further looking into.
+1. Shortcuts or some other weird extension type, is not being moved to the compression path, needs further looking into.
 ```

 # Image Example: